radarjd/sparki_learning/docs/index.rst

 timer(duration)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 	Generator which returns (yields) the amount of time which has passed since it was first called.
 Ends when the time of the original call plus the duration is greater than the current time.
-In practice, this function is usually used to create a for loop which executes for duration. (e.g. for x in timer(120): [insert code you want to run for 120 seconds])
+In practice, this function is usually used to create a for loop which executes for duration. (e.g. for x in timer(120): [insert code you want to run for 120 seconds]).
+(Moved to sparki_learning.util)